This is a distilled summary of the core guides I’ve made on AdequateLife.

 Poor money management will destroy your life.

-Everyone needs at least some money management skills.
+Everyone requires at least some money management skills.

-While loving money is evil, money has no inherent morality, and giving money to those who need it is one of the most moral things to do.
+While loving money is evil, money has no inherent morality, and one of the most moral actions is giving money to those who need it.

-Contrary to public image, most wealthy people save, invest, and build their career to get there.
+Contrary to public perception, most wealthy people save, invest, and build their careers to get there.

 Debt